Erdogan sets stage for May 14 Turkish election

 Imamoglu has appealed and can still technically run for president.

-But if he won and his conviction for slander was eventually upheld, he would have to step down from office, making his candidacy too risky for the opposition.
+But he would have to step down from office if he won and his conviction for slander was eventually upheld.

-The main opposition party's leader Kemal Kilicdaroglu now appears like the most likely candidate to stand against Erdogan.
+The risks around Imamoglu have turned the main opposition party's leader Kemal Kilicdaroglu as the most likely candidate to stand against Erdogan.

-But the 74-year-old former civil servant's failure to light up opinion polls have caused divisions within the six opposition parties now allied against Erdogan.
+But the 74-year-old former civil servant's failure to light up opinion polls has caused divisions within the six opposition parties now allied against Erdogan.

-The six have promised to finally agree on a single candidate once Erdogan set the election date.
+The six intend to hold their next discussions about a presidential candidate on January 26.

 "Now, there is no other choice for the (opposition) but to determine the joint candidate as soon as possible and to stand behind this candidate with all their party organisations," veteran Turkish journalist Kadri Gursel tweeted.